coder/code-server/ci/README.md

 Any file and directory added into this tree should be documented here.

+## Publishing a release

+1. Change the version of code-server in `package.json` and push this commit.
+1. CI will run and generate an NPM package and release packages that you can download as artifacts on Github Actions.
+1. Create a new draft release with the built release packages.
+1. Run some basic sanity tests on one of the released packages.
+1. Publish.
+1. Download the built npm package and publish it.
+1. Place the debian releases into `./release-packages` and then push the docker image with `./ci/release-container/push.sh`.
+   1. This will need to be ran on an ARM64 instance as well.
+   1. At some point we need to automate this.

 ## dev

 This directory contains scripts used for the development of code-server.